Discount Pre-Arrival MagicBands & MagicBand+ at Disney World (Fall 2023)

 While Walt Disney World has not offered an official explanation (and probably never will), our best guess is that it’s a matter of intellectual property law.
 As mentioned in our Guide to DisneyBand+ on Disney Cruise Line, the name change was made there for that reason.
 We’ve since heard more about the issue, and it sounds like it’s more significant than previously reported–that Disney cannot use the MagicBand name at all in certain international markets.

 That’s probably an unsatisfying explanation, but it’s likely the reason why.
-This would also mean that, despite claims from some Cast Members, this problem will not be resolved anytime soon.
-That is, unless it’s viewed internally as enough of an issue that the company opts to change the name of MagicBands to DisneyBands.
+This means there probably won’t be resolution to this problem unless it’s viewed internally as enough of an issue that the company opts to change the name of MagicBands to DisneyBands.
 (And honestly, it could make sense to do that along with a soft relaunch of the product as DisneyBands.)

 Disney Legal is very conservative when it comes legal liability, and they’ve probably advised Walt Disney World not to market or sell MagicBands internationally in any capacity to avoid litigation exposure.
 Again, all of this is unconfirmed but we’ve heard enough to believe that this explanation is highly credible.
 The upshot is that Disney doesn’t care if you jump through a few extra hoops and manage to make a pre-arrival order even while residing in Canada or the United Kingdom or wherever.

-Personally, I would love to see more regular MagicBand styles released.
+Personally, I still hope that Walt Disney World reverses course and makes more regular MagicBand styles.
 From my perspective, MagicBand+ is largely a flop–I’d rather pay less and stick with tried and true MagicBand 2.
-Here’s hoping that lower-than-anticipated sales of the MagicBand+ causes Disney to rethink its approach.
+Here’s hoping that lower-than-anticipated sales of the MagicBand+ cause Disney to rethink its approach.
+Regular MagicBands are cheaper to make, which also means they wouldn’t need to be sold at such astronomical price points.

-When it comes to MagicBand Plus, there are a handful of new designs.
-Some recent highlights include attraction specific MagicBand+ designs for roller coasters, plus a new Oswald the Lucky Rabbit for the Disney100 celebration, plus Disney Parks 2023 designs.
+When it comes to MagicBand Plus, there are a handful of relatively new designs.
+Some recent highlights include attraction specific MagicBand+ designs for roller coasters, Jungle Cruise, Tower of Terror, plus retro-inspired Disney Parks ‘Play in the Park’ designs for both Walt Disney World and Disneyland (for some reason).

 Speaking of which, you could walk into a Walt Disney World gift shop right now and find shelves and shelves of MagicBands.
 There is ample availability in the parks & resorts…but these are not the same product lines and the logistics of delivering to the parks is different than the fulfillment center for these MagicBand upgrade options.
 (A more resourceful company might figure out a way to reallocate supply, but Disney is no Amazon!)